Namorita: Birth/creation

+After Lemuria

-Llyra and Byrrah, another cousin of Namor, decided to deploy Namorita in a plot against Namor, threatening that they would destroy Namora's seemingly dead (but actually only frozen) body if she did not lure Namor into a trap.
+Llyra allied with the atlantean exilee Byrrah, another cousin of Namor, and they decided to deploy Namorita in a plot against Namor, threatening that they would destroy Namora's seemingly dead (but actually only frozen) body if she did not lure Namor into a trap.
 In her first encounter with Namor since reaching adolescence, Namorita was captured by Byrrah, but rescued by Namor.
 Namor and Namorita would eventually unite to defeat Llyra and Byrrah.
 She revealed her past to Namor, and developed an infatuation with Namor.
 She convinced Namor to free Byrrah.

-When Namorita first visited New York City, Namor introduced her to his long-time friend Betty Dean Prentiss, whom Namorita would eventually consider a guardian and second mother.
+Namor, not feeling equipped nor inclined to be the guardian of Namorita, introduces her to his long-time friend Betty Dean Prentiss, whom Namorita would eventually consider a guardian and second mother.
 Namorita used Prentiss for her surname while in the surface world.

 Betty Prentiss would eventually be killed by Dr. Lemuel Dorcas, Namor's enemy.

+Namorita rescued the drowning alien Wundarr from his people, the Dakkamites.
+She left him with the Thing as a guardian, who soon returned this arduous assignment to Namorita.

+In the crossover story arc Atlantis Attacks, Namorita allies with the New Mutants, who accidentally found the Horn of Doom and gave it to Namor.
+He entrusts Namorita to guard it in her quarters in Atlantis, but three Deviant Mutants steal them by order of their leader Ghaur and his ally Llyra.
+Since the three thieves where chosen by Ghaur because of their resemblance to three of the New Mutants, Namorita first thinks that they are the thieves, but is soon convinced otherwise.
+When Ghaur uses the Horn to summon a sea monster to destroy Atlantis, they defeat it together, saving most of the population.
+Namorita tasks herself with the support of the Atlantean, who fled their destroyed, polluted and inhabitable city.

-Namorita rescued a drowning Wundarr from his people, the Dakkamites.
-She left him with the Thing as a guardian, and became Wundarr's guardian for a time herself.
-Namorita was later abducted by Llyra, who nearly succeeded in tricking Namor into killing her.
-However, Namorita was rescued by him instead.
+A short time later Namorita was abducted by Deviants and reappears in the final battle of this story arc, when Llyra nearly succeeded in tricking Namor into killing her.
+However, Namorita was rescued by him instead, as were all kidnapped heroines.